rafamarins/deploiii/README.md

 ```
 Copy all files to your project.
-Keep in mind of package.json file which contains most of the packages used in this project.
+Keep in mind of package.json file which contains the packages used in this project.
 ```

 Then install the packages